utdata/icj-setting-up/setup-part-2.md

-# Setup 2: Node, gcloud
+# Part 2: Node, gcloud

 These configurations are needed to run our Node-based development environments.
 This comes up about half-way through the semester.